 1. Tandem Creperie and Coffeehouse

-Bright yellow stools and matching mugs are reason enough to stop at Tandem in the hamlet of Travelers Rest, but expertly prepped Counter Culture Coffee (drip or pour over) and Dobra Tea make breakfast or lunch here feel noteworthy.
-A dark chocolate waffle can distract from a full menu of made to order crepes.
-Try the Grazing Goat with its blueberry compote, local greens and vinaigrette or a more traditional lemon sugar crepe.
-The fast casual service is friendly and well-informed, the historic building filled with Furman University students, families and cyclists just off the Swamp Rabbit Trail.
+Bright yellow stools and matching mugs are reason enough to stop at Tandem in Travelers Rest, but expertly prepped Counter Culture Coffee (drip or pour over) and Dobra Tea make breakfast or brunch feel noteworthy.
+A dark chocolate waffle can distract from the made to order crepes.
+Consider the Grazing Goat with its blueberry compote, local greens, and vinaigrette or a traditional-leaning lemon sugar crepe.
+The fast casual service is friendly and well-informed; the historic building filled with Furman University students, families and cyclists just off the Swamp Rabbit Trail.

 Also Featured in:

 2. Sidewall Pizza Company

 The original location of Sidewall is in Travelers Rest.
 The pizza offers a memorable bite, the crust doughy and savory with nice bubbles and some char, baked in a 900-degree oven.
 Toppings from gorgonzola to squash to prosciutto keep it interesting and salads tossed with local roasted vegetables are large enough to share.
 The confit garlic dressing is ordered by locals as a pizza dip and house made ice cream, regional beer, and a sundry by the glass list allow Sidewall to crest the family dining category.